 We believe that our partnership approach to working with parents plays a big part in our success.
 Our commitment to pastoral care and to ensuring that every pupil gets personal attention means that parents can be assured that their child will flourish in our safe and secure learning environment.

 All parents and carers are asked to sign a Home-School Agreement.
 This clearly states our commitment to their child.
 It also sets out what we expect in return, in terms of commitment, attendance and behaviour.

-- See our Policies and Publications page to access our Home School Agreement
+- See our Policies page to access our Home School Agreement

 Pupil success is achieved through robust and aspirational target setting and close tracking of progress at all levels – supported by real-time attainment, attendance and behaviour data.
 In order to keep parents informed of their child’s progress and behaviour and attendance, the Academy organises: